SparkPost/matchbox/unreleased.md

 - #424 - Adds new bool prop `disableResponsiveBehavior` to Tabs
 - #415 - Adds new `Spinner` Component
 - #435 - Fixes Tab `disableResponsiveBehavior` rule
+- #412 - `Table` are now responsive and support freezing the first column with the `freezeFirstColumn` prop